mrcgrtz/styleguide/README.md

  * Do not use underscores in names as a word delimiter.
  * You are not a human code compiler/compressor, so do not try to be
    one: Use thoughtful naming (and a readable structure).
  * Always use single quotes.
-Never mix quotes.
+You MUST NOT mix quotes.
  * There MUST be one blank line after a scope (function), and there MUST be one blank line after the block of `var`/`let`/`const` statements.